Ford Foundation: BUILD Program

+The BUILD (Building Institutions and Networks) program was an 11-year, nearly $2 billion initiative launched in 2015.
+It provided over 560 social justice nonprofits globally across 47 countries with grants.
+The program gave out five-year grants ranging from $2 million to $10 million.
+It concluded in December 2025.

+The Heartland Initiative

+In 2022, the Ford Foundation launched the Heartland Initiative with $40 million funding.
+Its grantmaking goal is to increase philanthropic investment across the US Midwest, the American South, Appalachia, and rural areas.
+Despite representing approximately 20% of the US population, rural and regional communities historically receive less than 7% of overall philanthropic funding.
+Core funding focus areas include economic development and local ownership, civic infrastructure, community infrastructure, clean water, and telehealth.
+In partnership with the Rural Investment in Action Foundation (RIIF), the foundation established multi-million dollar funds to support small businesses and train emerging fund managers in Appalachia.

 Creative Futures

 During the COVID-19 pandemic and the Black Lives Matter movement in 2020, the Ford Foundation commissioned 40 "provocations" from creatives and thinkers who work in various fields in the arts and culture, including documentary film and journalism.
 Written submissions relate to "reimagining of the fundamental ways in which culture and media operate", including funding, place, the future of making art, and novel paradigms, such as a cooperative model of sharing resources.

 The pieces written by the contributors have been published by both the Ford Foundation and other organizations, such as the arts magazine Hyperallergic, the Smithsonian Asian Pacific American Center, and the International Documentary Association.
 Contributors include Coco Fusco, Sofía Gallisá, Craig Santos Perez, Chris E. Vargas, Marc Bamuthi Joseph, Aaron Dworkin, and Shaun Leonardo.

 America's Cultural Treasures

 In 2020, the Ford Foundation launched America's Cultural Treasures, a joint effort with other philanthropists and foundations to pledge over $165 million to help "arts organizations run by people of color" after the COVID-19 pandemic.